TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-serviceadmins.md

 ## **Recommended steps**

-Verify the user is not a Service Administrator in the Intune Silverlight console.
-Service Administrators in the Classic Portal have full permissions in the Intune Azure Portal.
-You can check if a user is a Classic Portal Service Administrator by logging into the [Intune Classic Portal](https://admin.manage.microsoft.com) and navigating to Admin, Service Administrators.
+Verify the user is not a Global Administrator, Intune Service Administrator, SharePoint Administrator, or Service Administrator in the Intune Silverlight console.
+These administrators have full permissions in the Intune Azure Portal.
+You can check if a user is a Intune Silverlight Portal Service Administrator by logging into the [Intune Classic Portal](https://admin.manage.microsoft.com) and navigating to Admin, Service Administrators.